Alliance-for-CancerCare-Equity/website/src/content/pages/about.md

         text: Key Hospital Partners
       - number: 10
         suffix: +
-        text: of Patients Supported
+        text: Patients Supported
       - number: 10
         suffix: +
         text: Lives Impacted

   - _bookshop_name: about/video
     title: Our Vision for the Future
-    description: We are committed to expanding our reach and impact, building a future where quality cancer care is a right, not a privilege.
-Through research, support, and community action, we are making a tangible difference.
+    description: "We are committed to expanding our reach and impact, building a future where quality cancer care is a right, not a privilege.
+Through direct support and community action, we are making a tangible difference."
     button:
-      link: /donate
+      link: /get-involved
       text: Donate to Our Mission
     video:
       image: /images/works/banner.jpg